“If you don’t plan your emergency situation well in advance, you will end up as a debt creator”

 The propaganda of this premium savings account is you have to maintain a minimum balance of 25K every month and this can happen only if there is an account balance.

-The amount more than 25K you maintain will be allocated in ledger Balance.
+The amount more than 25K you maintain will be allocated in the ledger Balance.
 The ledger balance will be paid at an interest rate of 5.25 – 6%.

 This account will be suitable for those who are looking for fixed deposits and instant liquidation.
 The only risk associated here is interest rate is decided by REPO RATE & REVERSE REPO RATE, but capital is always safe over here.